Frequently Asked Questions

-The most common charges are pumping fees, county disposal fees and possiby labor if you choose to have us dig up the access lids on top of the septic.
+The most common charges are pumping fees, county disposal fees, and possibly labor if you choose to have us dig up the access lids on top of the septic.

 6.)
 How much does pumping a septic cost?

-In Southern Arizona the typical pumping fees usually average $320.00 to $400.00 depending on what size of tank is being pumped and where your residence is located.
+In Southern Arizona, the typical pumping fees usually average $320.00 to $400.00 depending on what size of the tank is being pumped and where your residence is located.
 Most labor rate charges are around $60.00 an hour.

 7.)
 How should I take care of my septic system?

-You should only put natural waste and toilet paper into the septic tank.
-Do not put sanitary wipes, baby wipes, kitty litter, feminine hygiene products, paper towels, oil/grease or yeast into the system.
+You should only put the natural waste and toilet paper into the septic tank.
+Do not put sanitary wipes, baby wipes, kitty litter, feminine hygiene products, paper towels, oil/grease, or yeast into the system.
 Putting those items in will cause you to have problems with the system resulting in pumping out much more frequently.
-Also avoid putting food into the garbage disposal as this fills up the tank with additional solids.
+Also, avoid putting food into the garbage disposal as this fills up the tank with additional solids.

 8. Should I be treating my tank with a bacteria additive?

-Yes, by adding a bacteria additive it will help breakdown the solids separating them into floating scum and sludge that the bottom cleaner drops to allowing grey water exit into the leach fields.
+Yes, adding a bacteria additive will help breakdown the solids separating them into floating scum and sludge that the bottom cleaner drops to allowing greywater to exit into the leach fields.
 Adding bacteria additives will help build also up the scum layer more quickly which helps prevent unpleasant odors in the home.
 Do NOT use powder bacteria treatments or powder cleaning products.
 The powder does not dissolve properly and sticks to your plumbing lines which can cause baffle blockages.
 Only use liquid products.